grpc/proposal/A66-otel-stats.md

     [(Full list)](https://grpc.github.io/grpc/core/md_doc_statuscodes.html)
 *   `grpc.target` : Canonicalized target URI used when creating gRPC Channel, e.g. "dns:///pubsub.googleapis.com:443", "xds:///helloworld-gke:8000".
-    Canonicalized target URI is its form with the scheme if the user didn't mention the scheme.
+    Canonicalized target URI is the form with the scheme included if the user didn't mention the scheme ([scheme]:///[target]).
 For channels such as inprocess channels where a target URI is not available, implementations can synthesize a target URI.
 It is possible for some channels to use IP addresses as target strings and this might again blow up the cardinality.
-Implementations should provide the option to override recorded target names with "other".
+    Implementations should provide the option to override recorded target names with "other" instead of the actual target.
 If no such override is provided, the default behavior will be to record the target as is.

 #### Client Per-Attempt Instruments